happywatch/watchOS-3-Features/README.md

 ## Instructions for Teams

 1. Clone the repository
-2. Create a new branch for your team
+2. Create a new branch with a descriptive name
 3. Commit changes
 4. Push changes
 5. `GOTO 3`